About

 Urban planning.
 Sustainable finance.

-Insights.
+Insight.
 Entrepreneurial.
 Multilingual.

 Jean-François has 15+ years of experience in academia, financial services, media, sustainability consulting, and public policy.
-He has worked with firms, universities and governments in Canada, Europe, Latin America, the U.K., and the U.S. His work helped financial institutions improve their to socially-responsible investment disclosures as former Lead Analyst at Sustainalytics.
+Jean-François works as a Research Fellow at the Ivey Business School at Western University.
+He has worked with firms, universities and governments in Canada, Europe, Latin America, the U.K., and the U.S.

 He completed a Master of Planning in Urban Development at Toronto Metropolitan University (Formerly Ryerson University).
 His major research paper described how the City of Toronto can remove obstacles to use reserve funds for parkland acquisition and described 25 financial tools that can be used for this purpose.
 He held a Social Sciences and Humanities Research Council – Canada Graduate Scholarship (Master’s) and the Ontario Graduate Scholarship.
 He holds an Honors in Business Administration from the Ivey Business School at Western University, where he did an exchange term at the Rotterdam School of Management at Erasmus University in The Netherlands.